DelNov/T-Flows/readme.md

 ### Checking the initial condition <a name="bench_cases_buble_checking"> </a>

-Since VOF simulations inherently depend on initializing VOF function with user function, it is of utmost importance to check if we really specified what we wanted.
+Since VOF simulations inherently depend on initializing VOF function with user function, it is of utmost importance to check if you really specified what you wanted.
 For that, for checking initial condition, _Process_ creates results with ```-ts000000``` appended just before the extension (which is either ```.vtu``` or ```.pvtu``` depending if you ran your simulation in sequential or parallel